• Skip to primary navigation

 When You're Not Sure What Went Wrong

-Sometimes a batch seems to fail in multiple ways at once: slightly flat, a little dry, oddly tough.
-In those cases, it helps to think like a cookie scientist.
-Start with the visual symptom that bothers you most-spread, dryness, color-and work backward using one variable at a time.
+Sometimes a batch seems to go wrong in three directions at once: a little flat, a little dry, oddly tough around the edges.
+When that happens to me, the only thing that helps is pretending I'm a cookie scientist for a minute.
+I start with the symptom that bothers me most-spread, dryness, color-and work backward, changing just one variable at a time.

 If you want to see how different "solutions" look in practice, browse through your collection of Cookies So Addictive You Won't Want to Stop Baking.
 Compare a soft, frosting-topped cookie like Pumpkin Cookies with Cream Cheese Frosting to a structured, shaped cookie like Chocolate Linzer Cookies, and then to a dense hybrid like Pumpkin Chocolate Chip Cookie Pie.
 You're looking at the same science-just arranged in different ways.